Create PDF A1 With Aspose Pdf

 pdf1.Save(ms);

-Finally, save the converted PDF to the specified directory.
+Finally, let’s save the PDF document to disk in the specified directory.

 pdf1.Save(dataDir + "CreatePdfA1_out.pdf");